The Automation

 The Automation is an indie, mythpunk novel by an anonymous author using the dual pen names B.L.A. and G.B.
 Gabbler, about the god Vulcan's Automata which function off their human Master's souls.
-Gabbler is known as the "Editor" and annotates the story, as if it was just a work of literature, through footnotes.
-B.L.A. is the "Narrator" and tells the fantastical story as if it were true.
-The Automation is the first volume in a series called the Circo del Herrero Series.
+Gabbler is known as the "Editor" and annotates the story, as if it was just a work of literature, through footnotes while B.L.A. is the "Narrator" and tells the fantastical story as if it were true.
+The Automation is the first volume in a projected trilogy called the Circo del Herrero series, or The Blacksmith's Circus series.

 Plot summary

 Odys Odelyn is given a coin by a mysterious man named Pepin Pound just before the man kills himself.
 The coin is the inanimate form of an Automaton - a creation of the god Vulcan.
 She is one of nine such creations that the god has left on the earth after serving her previous purpose.
 Pepin had to kill himself in order to free her for a new Master.
 Humans with Automata are called Masters, and the Automata are activated by the Master's soul and are just another vessel for their Master, yet with the knowledge and memories of their previous Masters.
 There is a rogue Master, Leeland, wanting to collect all the Automata under one Master because he believes they are evil and create strife when held individually.
-The other Masters have banded together to protect themselves, but their organization is threatened when Vulcan hints at a new plan for his creations - one that has been using all their actions and feuds to further his grand designs.
+The other Masters have banded together to protect themselves, but their organization is threatened when Vulcan hints at a new plan for his creations - one that has been using all their actions and feuds to further his grand design.

 The Narrator of the book claims to be a character in the story, though does not reveal their identity until the end.
 The Editor, Gabbler, claims to know the Narrator personally and believes the story to hold literary merit and contain half-truths.
 Their genders are kept hidden.